 7. Teenage Girl

-Adult coloring book (If you have a Five Below store near you, they usually have nice ones for under $5)
+Adult coloring book (If you have a Five Below store near you, they usually have nice ones at low prices)

 8. Young Adult Male

-Gift card to favorite fast-food place (Swagbucks has $5 gift cards for Burger King and Steak’n’Shake)
+Gift card to favorite fast-food place (Swagbucks has gift cards for Burger King and Steak’n’Shake starting at $5)

 Brylcreem Hair Cream (apparently this classic hair cream is becoming popular again, at least that is what I read)